Using and Maintaining the Binary Log

 UPDATE employees.details SET bonus=bonus*1.2;

-This is again because statement-based logging examines the default database, in this case, customers.
-Since customers is not specified in the do list, the statement will not be logged.
-If row-based logging is used, the example will be logged as updates are written to the tables in the employees database.
+This is again because statement-based logging examines the default database, in this case, `customers`.
+Since `customers` is not specified in the do list, the statement is not logged.
+If row-based logging is used, the example is logged as updates are written to the tables in the `employees` database.

 If MariaDB encounters a full disk error while trying to write to a binary log file, then it will keep retrying the write every 60 seconds.
 Log messages will get written to the error log every 600 seconds.
 For example: